lindseypeng/dockerHolographicReconstruction/README.md

-This is a successful build of docker container made for image processing scripts for in line holographic microscopy .
+This is a docker image made for image processing scripts for in line holographic microscopy .

 The base image is from https://github.com/waleedka/modern-deep-learning-docker, which includes most of the image processing libraries and deep learning libraries as well